 Be careful while using it so that it doesn’t touch your skin.
 The concentrated form of oil can cause skin irritation.

 5. As a quick remedy to soothe sore

 Aside from its antifungal properties, tea tree oil also contain antiseptic properties capable of healing sores.

-Drop one drop of the essential oil on the sore either with a dropper or with wet cotton wool once a day for like 2-3 days.
+- Drop one drop of the essential oil on the sore either with a dropper or with wet cotton wool once a day for like 2-3 days.

 Pro Tips: Please avoid dropping this oil in sensitive areas like your mouth or eyes.

-Now that you know some of the benefits of the wonder tree let’s proceed with some actionable ways on how we can apply tea tree oil to our nails.
+Now that you know some of the benefits of the wonder tree let’s proceed with some actionable ways how we can apply tea tree oil to our nails.

 How To Apply Tea Tree Oil To Nails: Step By Step Guide

 1. The Direct Approach